ianmorris13/weathervsphenology/README.md

 Those who may appeal to further work and analysis in climate change are companies that produce the most environmental harm.
 If government officials decide to place in more regulations on, for example, the waste companies produce, those companies will be financially hurt.

-### Some thoughts that may question the ethics of my project:
+### Some thoughts that may question the ethics of our project:

 - What is the possibility for someone looking at a website gets the wrong idea?
-    - Maybe my data somehow strengthens another's thoughts against the concept of climate change?
+    - Maybe our data somehow strengthens another's thoughts against the concept of climate change?
-- Are my data sources ethical in the first place?
+- Are our data sources ethical in the first place?
-    - Is my data complete and uniform in coverage?
+    - Is our data complete and uniform in coverage?
 Are any geographic areas or groups of people (or organisms) underrepresented?
 - If we choose to use models, what is the cost of making errors in future forcasting?

 ## Tentative Timeline